fstoehr/Ilias-to-Booklet-Converter/README.md

 git clone github:fstoehr/Ilias-to-Booklet-Converter
 ```

 Ideally, put the script somewhere in your path.
+Depending on how you
-Give yourself permission
+downloaded it, you might need to give yourself permission
-to execute it using
+to execute the script using

 ```
 chmod u+x ilias-to-booklet.sh